feather-org/backend-interview/README.md

 ### Requirements

 This is a take home project for the role of a backend engineer at Feather.
+This should not take more than 2 hours.

 * Set up a new service in any language (preferably Java, Kotlin or Python)
 * Set up logging